nkacirek1/msds621_election_decisons/README.md

 * [Sarah Melancon](https://github.com/smelancon)

 ## Research Question
 Can we use presidential election data to predict midterm election results?
-Specifically can we classify a race as Democrat or Republican
+Specifically, can we classify a race as win for the Democratic or Republican candiadate?

 ## Data
 We built our data set from ground up, collecting 2012-2014 / 2016-2018 precinct level election results from a variarty of Secretary of State websites.
 We then worked with domain experts to create useful features.